OiNutter/Coderwall-iOS/README.md

 Libraries
 ---------

-The following third party libraries were used in the app:
+The following third party libraries were used in development of the app:

 * [DejalActivityView](http://www.dejal.com/developer/#dejalactivityview)
 * [EgoTableViewPullRefresh](https://github.com/enormego/EGOTableViewPullRefresh)